What Does Fish Eyes Turning White Mean? {Are They Going Blind?}

 2. Change The Water Regularly

-Since poor water quality is a major reason for whiteness of eyes, you owe your fish the responsibility of changing their water regularly.
+Since poor water in the fish tank is a major reason for whiteness of eyes, you owe your fish the responsibility of changing their water regularly.

 Frequent water changes will keep the pond clean, crystal clear and oxygen-abundant for the fish to stay healthy.